douglasdavis/ddavis.io/content/posts/numpy-histograms.md

 >>> bins = raw_bins ## use our original binning (without infinities)
 ```

-And that's it, now you have _all_ of your data histogrammed
+And that's it, now _all_ of the data is histogrammed -- including
-including under and overflow.
+under and overflow.

 ## Error on bin height using weights {#error-on-bin-height-using-weights}